kburchett4/Mitre_Sim/README.md

 - [@kburchett4](https://github.com/kburchett4) - Idea & Initial work

-See also the list of [contributors](https://github.com/yourusername/threat-scope/contributors) who participated in this project.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - Hat tip to anyone whose code was used